saronic-technologies/libmedium-rs/README.md

 * `writeable`: Standard feature that enables all functions that write to sysfs.
 This includes setting pwm values and disabling sensors.
 * `sync`: Build synchronous versions of all sensors.
++ `virtual_sensors`: Feature that lets you create virtual sensors.
+Virtual sensors don't belong to sysfs but can be any file provided by a driver or the user.

 ### Non standard features